-Relationship Intensives cram a month of sessions into a one day session – to fast track the healing connection process – often used for clients starting therapy in a lot of distress, or simply eager to get things underway faster.
+Relationship Intensives condense over a month of therapy into a one day – to fast track the healing process.
+It’s often used for clients starting therapy in a lot of distress, or simply eager to get things underway faster.

 Marathon Therapy takes 2-5 days to focus on resolving a key specified issue for a couple – often used for couples dealing with affairs